dereknovak/LS180-LS/study_guide2.md

 ### EXISTS

-- The `EXIST` subquery expression checks whether any rows are returned by the subquery, returning 'true' or 'false', respectively.
+- The `EXISTS` subquery expression checks whether any rows are returned by the subquery, returning 'true' or 'false', respectively.

 ```sql
 SELECT customers.name FROM customers